Dreaming of a Caribbean Christmas

 Li Lee

-Native Brooklynite and home chef, AB Lee has a natural zest for life, food and anything that sparks joy (Marie Kondo style).
+Native Brooklynite and home chef, Li Lee has a natural zest for life, food and anything that sparks joy (Marie Kondo style).
 Her writings and recipes provide the scene to reflect on her Afro-Caribbean upbringing, relate with her ever-changing present in the Big Apple and reveal her internal thoughts and inside jokes all behind the comforts of the keyboard.

 Previous